Guideb/reproducer/readme.md

 The kogito process uses the port 8080, make sur it is not already in use.

-The kogito process is very simple, it takes an int and create a string the size of the int.
+The kogito process is very simple, it takes an int and create a string the size of the int and print it.
 It then stop and try to get persisted in infinispan.
 Using any number above 32765 is going to trigger the bug.

 Steps to reproduce the bug :